StrangeBeeCorp/docs/docs/flow/user-guides/import-export-workflows.md

 <!-- md:permission `manageOrchestrator/writeWorkflows` -->

-Use a workflow from another organization or TheHive instance.
+Use a workflow from another organization or TheHive instance, or a ready-made [workflow template](workflow-templates.md).

 1. {% include-markdown "includes/flow-view-go-to.md" %}